-When teaching speed, distance, time graphs your pupils understanding of the graph can be demonstrated by asking them to create a story with the finger puppets, and that story is to represent a given distance time graph.
+When teaching speed, distance, time graphs your pupils’ understanding of the graph can be demonstrated by asking them to create a story with the finger puppets, and that story is to represent a given distance-time graph.
 Easily differentiated by giving pupils different graphs and different conditions e.g. one group must comment on the speed at some point in their story and another include the time spent in each location.

 A pack of ten animal finger puppets, and ten people finger puppets are available from ikea (here and here) for £3.99 a pack.
 There are many hand puppets on line and depending on your budget and your favourite characters the sky is the limit.

-Alternatively you may wish to give pupils the story and ask them to draw out the distance time graph.
-In this video below ask pupils to draw the distance time graph for George’s outing on his bike.
+Alternatively you may wish to give pupils a story and ask them to draw out the distance time graph.
+In this video below ask pupils to draw the distance time graph for Peppa’s outing on her bike (start 1 minute in).
 This video is particularly good for challenging the misconception that the steepness of the graph represents travelling up hill.
 Add challenge by asking pupils to graph both Peppa’s and George’s journey.

 Off course there are many clips on you tube that you can choose to suit your audience.